thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

     > > So there is one general rule, namely, that we should consider the whole circuit [the total number of equally possible cases], and the number of those casts which represents in how many ways the favorable result can occur, and compare that number to the remainder of the circuit, and according to that proportion should the mutual wagers be laid so that one may contend on equal terms.

 Note how different this type of disagreement is from mathematical disagreements.
 When people reach different solutions about a "toy" problem case, and muddle through with heursitics, they are not facing a recalcitrant mathematical puzzle.
 They are confused on a much deeper level.

+Anders Hald also has this interesting quote:
+> In view of the achievements of the Greeks in mathematics and science, it is surprising that they did not use the symmetry of games of chance or the stability of relative frequencies to create an axiomatic theory of probability analogous to their geometry.
+However, the symmetry and stability which is obvious to us may not have been noticed in ancient times because of the imperfections of the randomizers used.
+David (1955, 1962) has pointed out that instead of regular dice, astragali (heel bones of hooved animals) were normally used, and Samburski (1956) remarks that in a popular game with four astragali, a certain throw was valued higher than all the others despite the fact that other outcomes have smaller probabilities, which indicates that the Greeks had not noticed the magnitudes of the corresponding relative frequencies.

 # Pascal and Fermat's solution
 Pascal and Fermat's story is well known.
 In a [famous correspondence](https://www.york.ac.uk/depts/maths/histstat/pascal.pdf) in the 1654, they developed the basic notion of probability and expected value.